 This Quarterly Report on Form 10-Q ("Form 10-Q") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities and Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical facts included in this Form 10-Q, including without limitation, statements regarding our future financial position, business strategy, budgets, projected costs and plans and objectives of management for future operations, are forward-looking statements.
+In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "expect," costs and bjans and objectives of management for future operations, are forward-looking statements.
 In addition, forward-looking statements generally can be identified by the use of forward-looking terminology such as "may," "will," "expect," "intend," "estimate," "anticipate," "believe," "predict," "project," "target," "continue," or the negative thereof or similar terminology.
 Forward-looking statements are based upon current plans, estimates, and expectations that are subject to risks, uncertainties, and assumptions.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, we can give no assurance that such expectations will prove to be correct.
 Actual results may vary materially from those indicated or anticipated by such forward-looking statements.
 The inclusion of such statements should not be regarded as a representation that such plans, estimates, or expectations will be achieved.

-These forward-looking statements include, among others, such things as:
+These forward-looking statements include, among others, such things as